nofeaturesonlybugs/poly/README.md

 I'm a bit biased so I think Poly is pretty awesome -- but it's not suitable for all purposes.

 I. Consider Poly for low volume sites or low volume endpoints in a larger site.
-  > Poly needs `reflect` to work its magic and `reflect` isn't free.
-There's overhead involved in creating handler arguments, populating them, and invoking your handler via `reflect`.
+  > Poly needs reflect to work its magic and reflect isn't free.
+There's overhead involved in creating handler arguments, populating them, and invoking your handler via reflect.
 I would not recommend using Poly for high volume or high traffic sites or endpoints.

 II.
 Consider Poly for simple or typical handler behavior.
   > Poly is intended to handle simple or typical requests.
-Poly does not aim to replace the need for `http.Handler` altogether.
+Poly does not aim to replace the need for http.Handler altogether.
 If you can represent and implement your handler ergonomically with Poly then by all means do so.
-But if you need complicated behavior out of either `http.ResponseWriter` or `*http.Request` then consider using a standard `http.Handler`.
-If you become bogged down with the unmarshaling behavior for a specific request with Poly then consider making it a standard `http.Handler.`
+But if you need complicated behavior out of either http.ResponseWriter or *http.Request then consider using a standard http.Handler.
+If you become bogged down with the unmarshaling behavior for a specific request with Poly then consider making it a standard http.Handler.

 III.
 Prototyping or More Rapid Production
-  > Since Poly allows your handlers to take on the most succinct signatures possible you may be able to prototype a project or application more quickly than with `net/http` or other Go libraries.
-As your project or site volume grows you can continue to use Poly or change high traffic or high volume endpoints to `http.Handler` while continuing to use Poly for low (maybe even medium) volume endpoints.
+  > Since Poly allows your handlers to take on the most succinct signatures possible you may be able to prototype a project or application more quickly than with net/http or other Go libraries.
+As your project or site volume grows you can continue to use Poly or change high traffic or high volume endpoints to http.Handler while continuing to use Poly for low (maybe even medium) volume endpoints.

 ## How Poly